teja278/kubernetes-demo/README.md

 Task 3 - Run the following command in the k8s folder `kubectl apply -f .`
- 1. Set up (in kubernetes/minikube) 2 pods with a java example app:https://github.com/TechPrimers/docker-mysql-spring-boot-example
+ 1. Set up (in kubernetes/minikube) 2 pods with a java example app from https://github.com/TechPrimers/docker-mysql-spring-boot-example
  - Built image for the source code of the example and pushed to the repo teja278/users-mysql
  - Created a deployment config named users-api to deploy the image.